anish/anish.github.io/_posts/2014-06-17-replying-to-lkml.md

 {% endhighlight %}

 Now, lets takes a sample message to reply to.
-Let's presume we want to reply to [Linus Torvalds](https://lkml.org/lkml/2014/6/16/1) (Please do not actually email Linus, you will be ignored and hated).
+Let's presume we want to reply to [Linus Torvalds](https://lkml.org/lkml/2014/6/16/1) (Please do not actually email Linus for testing purposes).
 First thing we want to do is fetch the headers for that message, which we can see by clicking [[headers]](https://lkml.org/lkml/headers/2014/6/16/1).
 Specifically, we only need one line
 {% highlight bash %}
 Message-Id	<CA+55aFzNDTm_O8rGYdNw1S99P06u6EeSdttXBvtURJocQT2O0g@mail.gmail.com>
 {% endhighlight %}